2097: We Made Ourselves Over

 You Get Me is a documentary game about understanding, mediation and place.
 It connects two sites that although they are only five miles apart geographically are separated by a much larger cultural gulf.

-Cyclists explore the city at night recording stories about their lives and listening to other people’s.
+Cyclists explore the city, recording stories about their lives and listening to other people’s.

 Day Of The Figurines is a massively multiplayer game for text messaging, set in a fictional town that is littered, dark and underpinned with steady decay.